e271828e/Flight.jl/prototypes/kernel/NOTES.md

 every level.
 State payloads at an assembly prefix stay refused — assemblies own no state, and only the `inputs` payload gained a level to resolve at.

+**The third commit closes the two silences the conformance build exposed** (D-210). §8.6's face-name uniqueness invariant now reads the root by the root's *class*: a primitive root's face set is its `input_types` and `output_types` keys together, checked where `flatten` meets the root, because that is where the two declarations first share the periphery's address space.
+The repro is worth keeping in mind — `input_types = (u = T,)` beside `output_types = (u = T, v = T)` had `cell_layout` place the root input's cell
+over the output port's, so the authored `5.0` read back as the stage's `10.0`, boundary-zero-ordered and silent.
+Non-root primitives are deliberately
+untouched: below the root an input face aliases its producer's cell and places nothing, so there is no address to collide over.
+The second ruling is one level
+down: an `input_connections` entry routes to at least one internal endpoint, so the empty tuple is a declaration error wherever it appears.
+It used to contribute no consumer, leave no row in the face graph, and let a condition addressing that face read "declares no input face" — byte-identical to a bare typo's diagnostic.
+The check sits in the walk over `input_connections`, where the fan-out is already in hand, and it makes the `isempty(consumers)` guard in the `in_faces` derivation dead: every route now pushes its row unconditionally.
+`_root_input_type`'s "routes to no input" throw stays as an internal invariant with nothing left that can reach it.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: